 3. Roman Forum & Palatine Hill

 Of all the great things to see in Rome, the Roman Forum (Foro Romano) is my favorite attraction in the Eternal City.
-No matter how many postcards of the Forum, you just don’t get the hype until you pass through its sprawling labyrinth of ancient ruins.
+No matter how many postcards of the Forum you’ve seen, you just don’t get the hype until you pass through its sprawling labyrinth of ancient ruins.

 The Roman Forum is not a single historical site, but an entire complex of important structures built at the order of various rulers over several centuries.